How Should I Decide Which Top to Use for My Lab Workbench?

 Almost all manufacturers provide technical data sheets that provide the above information.
 Be sure to ask for them, and don’t make the assumption that all products are the same.

-And, remember that your best source of information is the manufacturer of the workbench itself.
-In most cases, they have used several of the products on the market and know which ones are best for you and your application.
+Remember that your best source of information is the manufacturer of the workbench itself.
+In many cases, a workstation manufacturer has used several of the products on the market and knows which ones are best for you and your application.

 Topics: Laboratory, Work Surfaces